 Summer may be a time to take it easy, but that doesn’t mean letting health and fitness goals slip by the wayside.
 Not only is the year’s halfway point an opportunity to recommit to your wellness — and perhaps check in with those New Year’s resolutions — there are seasonal health considerations to account for as temperatures rise and you spend more time outside.
-We’ve rounded up our top summer wellness tips to help you stay safe and healthy amidst the beach days, BBQs, and road trips.
+We’ve rounded up our top summer wellness tips to help you stay healthy while soaking up all that the season has to offer.

 Many of us are familiar with the discomfort of a sunburn after a long summer day outdoors.
 While the pain and redness are short-lasting, prolonged sun exposure may cause long-term damage to the skin and increase your risk of skin cancer, which is one of the most common types of cancer.